Are You Mentally Ill? Am I?

 From a Personal Perspective on TED Talks

-While this man speaks about Africa, and African men in particular, his words are so true, and apply worldwide.
+While the gentleman in the "Ted Talk" above, speaks about Africa, and African men in particular, his words are so true, and do apply worldwide.

 No More Shame